A Hot Sorrel Drink Recipe

 This hot cocktail is my new, Caribbean drink for cold winter nights.
-I like the idea of drinking something tropical in winter.
+I like the idea of drinking something tropical in winter like this Jamaican rum hot toddy.
 And since this is a hot sorrel drink recipe, it’s also a great antidote for the cold.

 What is Sorrel?

 When you hear the word sorrel, you might think of a soft, leafy green.
 That is not the sorrel we’re talking about here.
 The sorrel drink is a sexy Jamaican specialty.
-It is a punch made from an infusion of hibiscus blossoms or hibiscus tea.
-It is a punch bowl drink, (rum optional), in a brilliant, crimson red color and a sweet-tart flavor.
+It is a punch made from an infusion of hibiscus blossoms (traditionally made with the sepals, not the petals of the flower) or hibiscus tea.
+It is a punch bowl drink served over ice, (rum optional), in a brilliant, crimson-red color and a sweet-tart flavor.

-As you can see from the recipe below, my sorrel is a departure from the original, Jamaican, sorrel drink.
+As you can see from the recipe below, my sorrel is a departure from the original, Jamaican sorrel drink.
 Instead of an icy, refreshing punch bowl drink, my sorrel cocktail is served hot.
-In fact, I’d call it a variation on a hot toddy made with rum and my spiced-up version of hot sorrel tea.
+I’d call it a variation on a hot toddy made with rum and my version of hot sorrel tea.

 The other major difference between my sorrel recipe and what is known as sorrel in Jamaica is that I’m recommending this drink not just during the Holiday season but as a Valentine’s Day cocktail – or at least a drink for a romantic occasion – if Valentine’s Day isn’t your thing.